mangabe16/lexos/doc_src/docs/user_guide/the_document_term_matrix.md

 ## Overview

-!!! important
+!!! warning
     This page is currently under construction.

 ## About the Document-Term Matrix

 A document-term matrix (DTM) is the standard interface for analysis and information of document data.
 It consists in its raw form of a list of token counts per document in the corpus.
 Each unique token form is called a term.
 Thus it is really a list of term counts per document, arranged as matrix.

 Producing a DTM is easy with Lexos.
-All you need a is list of document tokens and a list of labels for each document.
-In the example below, we will use spaCy docs as the input since we can interate through their tokens just like a list.
+All you need a is list of document tokens and a list of labels for each document (the labels are human-readable names which would otherwise be referenced by numeric indices).
+In the example below, we will use spaCy docs as the input since we can iterate through their tokens just like a list.

 ```python
 from lexos.dtm import DTM